sgzmd/blog/content/posts/korean-digital-ecosystem-part-i.md

 # Introduction: The Road to Seoul

 When I initially accepted my offer to Coupang (and consequently made the decision to move to South Korea), I had an interesting mix of expectations and anticipations.
-There was a lot of excitement, mixed with a healthy amount of dread—after all, this would not be my first across-the-world relocation.
+There was a lot of excitement, mixed with a healthy amount of dread - after all, this would not be my first across-the-world relocation.

 One of the expectations I had was that I would experience, for real, the Asian hyper-connected digital ecosystem, with Korean hyper-efficiency sprinkled on top.
 What I have seen, however, has been a bit more nuanced than that.